Below is a list of common terms you might encounter when localizing or using Transifex.

 Translation Memory (TM)

 Translation Memory is a database of previously translated strings and their translations.
 If an untranslated string is similar to a translated string, the translation for the translated string will appear as a suggestion inside the Editor.
 Each suggestion is marked with a % showing how similar the two source strings are.
-So a 100% “match” would mean the two strings are exactly the same.
-With TM, translators are able to translate faster while ensuring consistency in their work.
+So, a 100% “match” would mean the two strings are exactly the same.
+With TM, translators can translate faster while ensuring consistency in their work.

 Translation Memory Exchange (TMX)

 Translation Memory Exchange (TMX) is an industry-standard file format for Translation Memory.
-It lets you move TM data between systems and tools without losing any of your translations.
+It lets you move TM data between systems and tools without losing your translations.

 Translation Memory Leverage

 TM leverage is a breakdown of TM matches for a set of strings.
-It helps you estimate how much new translation work needs to be (or was) done, and how much you can rely on the TM.
-For example, a resource with mostly 95-99% TM matches is likely much easier to translate than one with mostly 60-65% matches.
+It helps you estimate how much new translation work needs to be (or was) done and how much you can rely on the TM.
+For example, a resource with mostly 95-99% TM matches is likely much more straightforward to translate than one with mostly 60-65% matches.